YURI BOREV

 Design is the principal, broadest and most advanced form of human non-artistic activity which conforms to the laws of the beautiful.

 It embraces the preparation, production and existence of things manufactured by industry to meet the requirements of utility, convenience and beauty.
+The international seminar on design (Belgium, 1964) worked out the following definition of design:

 Design is creative work whose goal is to determine the formal properties of manufactured goods, including both their external characteristics and, most important, the functional and structural interrelations which turn the article into a single whole both from the point of view of the producer and the consumer.

+Design is the world of objects created by man by means of industrial technology which meet the demands of the beautiful and the functional.
 It is a new, industrial type of aesthetic activity, a way to humanise the means and results of production and the environment.
 Design has been called into being by mass production and consumption and the technological revolution, especially automation in industry, which has made it necessary to introduce standards into production.
 Machine production multiplies a specimen or sample which must be aesthetically superb thus anticipating and shaping consumers' tastes according to the latest styles, the function of the manufactured article, the cultural tradition of its social functioning, and the universal goal of humanising the outside world, the entire "second nature" surrounding man.

 Design creates a visual language (the term has been introduced by Walter Gropius, the German architect and art theorist) – the language of form which gives visual expression to ideas.
 In the visual language of design, the role of signs is played by proportions, optical illusion, colour and size, the relationship of light and shade, hollow and volume, colour and scale.
 The form here is the sign of the material, the technology and the quality of production of an article indicating its purpose (function) and social being in the system of culture.